Wired Monkey Oat Flour Muffins

 • 0.25 tsp salt

-• Generous 0.5 c chocolate chips, plus more for sprinkling on top
+• Generous 0.5 c dark chocolate chips, plus more for sprinkling on top

 Instructions

-1. Preheat the oven to 350 and line a muffin tin with 12 liners (or oil it well, but liners are really so much easier).
+1. Preheat the oven to 350 and line a muffin tin with 12 liners.

 2. Measure the wet ingredients into a blender; putting the wet ingredients in first prevents the dry ingredients from clumping below the blades.

-3. Then, measure in the dry ingredients EXCEPT for the chocolate chips.
+3. Measure in the dry ingredients except for the chocolate chips.

 5. Add the chocolate chips to the batter and stir them in by hand.